Bernstein-Sato polynomials for projective hypersurfaces with weighted homogeneous isolated singularities: Introduction

-If condition~$(2)$ does not hold, then only the implication $\Longleftarrow$ holds in $(3)$.} \msn {\bf Remark~1.} For the moment there is no example such that the implication $\Longrightarrow$ in (3) fails without assuming condition~(2).
-This problem is related to the {\it asymptotic expansion} of local sections of $\D_X[s]f^s$ via the $V$-filtration, and is rather complicated, see Remark~(4.2)(iii) below. \sk Theorem~1 gives a partial generalization of a well-known theorem in the isolated singularity case asserting that the Steenbrink spectral numbers coincide with the roots of the microlocal Bernstein-Sato polynomial $\widetilde{b}_f(s):=b_f(s)/(s+1)$ up to a sign by forgetting the multiplicities in the case $f$ is a weighted homogeneous polynomial, see (1.9.2) below. \sk We have the {\it pole order spectral sequence} associated with the {\it pole order filtration} on the (algebraic) {\it microlocal Gauss-Manin complex} of $f$.
+Theorem~\ref{T1} gives a partial generalization of a well-known theorem in the isolated singularity case asserting that the Steenbrink spectral numbers coincide with the roots of the microlocal Bernstein-Sato polynomial $\widetilde{b}_f(s):=b_f(s)/(s{+}1)$ up to a sign (forgetting the multiplicities) in the case $f$ is a weighted homogeneous polynomial, see \eqref{7.2} below. \sk We have the {\it pole order spectral sequence} associated with the {\it pole order filtration} on the (algebraic) {\it microlocal Gauss-Manin complex} of $f$.
 Set

 with $x_1,\dots,x_n$ the coordinates of $\C^n$.
-This is a graded ring with $\deg x_i=1$.
+This is a graded ring with $\deg x_i\eq1$.
 Let $\Om^{\ssb}$ be the complex of the exterior products of the K\"ahler differentials of $R$ over $\C$ so that $\Om^p$ is a free $R$-module of rank $\binom{n}{p}$.
 This complex has anti-commuting two differentials $\ddd$ and $\dfw$ preserving the grading (up to the shift by $d=\deg f$ in the case of $\dfw$), where each component of the complex is graded with $\deg x_i=\deg\ddd x_i=1$. \sk In this paper we assume the {\it isolated singularity condition\,}: \msn (IS)\q\q\q\q\q\q\q\q\q$\sigma_Z:=\dim\Si=0\q\h{with}\q\Si:={\rm Sing}\,Z$. \msn We have the vanishing